This post may contain affiliate links. Please read our disclosure policy.

 5 from 1 vote

-Herbed Maple Dijon Glazed Pork Tenderloin
+Maple Mustard Pork Tenderloin

 Hints of apple cider vinegar, sage, Dijon, and maple syrup make each savory and sweet bite a delicious mouthful!